RedClouud/ICS-test-bed-PoC/README.md

+# Note about TRIST-1
+This branch exists only to demonstrate attack TRIST-1 as part of a final year project.
+This branch is not related to the original work by Lo, C., et al. (2024).

+## References
+Lo, C., Christie, J., Win, T., Rezaeifar, Z., Zaheer, K. and Legg, P. (2024) Trist: Towards a Container-based Ics Testbed For Cyber Threat Simulation and Anomaly Detection.
+Springer Proceedings in Complexity [online].
+[Accessed 27 September 2024].

 # Aim

 Threat Research and Intelligence Sharing Testbed (TRIST) is a virtual testbed aiming to facilitate development and sharing of cybersecurity threat research for Cyber-Physical Systems (CPS).